typohnebild/numpy-vs-mir/README.md

 In the right figure we see the FLOP/s achieved during the benchmarks with the different D implementations.
 The _field_ version performs best, then follows close the _naive_ version.
-The _slice_ version achieves the lowest FLOP/s, because it is the slowest version, as it can be seen in the right figure.
+The _slice_ version achieves the lowest FLOP/s, since it is the most time consuming version, as it can be seen in the right figure.

 ### Python Benchmark